 The CARF standards have evolved and been refined over 40 years with the active support and involvement of providers, consumers, and purchasers of services.
 The standards are maintained as “international consensus standards” rather than being derived from a research base.
 CARF recognizes and accepts its responsibility to assess and review the continuing applicability and relevance of its standards.
 CARF convenes its International Advisory Council; advisory committees; and regional, national, and international focus groups to systematically review and revise CARF’s standards and develop standards for new accreditation opportunities.

-We received another 3 years in November 2014 which will extend through to November 2017.
+Community Connections are committed to continuing their accreditation with CARF and received another 3 years in November 2017 which will extend through to November 2020.